AndrasKovacs/smalltt/README.md

 For example, Lean uses naive substitution in its kernel, but to recover acceptable performance it has to add extra machinery (memoization, free variable annotations on terms for skipping traversals during substitutions).
-The ends up being slower and more complicated than an NbE implementation.
+This ends up being slower and more complicated than a straightforward NbE implementation.

-In summary, capture-avoiding substitution should be avoided whenever possible in elaboration implementations.
-Sometimes it's necessary, but only for niche, non-performance-critical purposes, in more feature-rich systems.
+In summary, term substitution should be avoided whenever possible in elaboration implementations.
+Sometimes it's necessary, but AFAIK only for more niche purposes in more feature-rich systems, and not in performance-critical tasks.
 Smalltt uses no substitution operation whatsoever, and we can go pretty far without one.

 (Remark: *cubical type theories* are notorious for requiring substitution from the get go.
 It's an open research problem how to get rid of naive substitution